Frequently Asked Questions

 Unfortunately, Shanti Bhavan is not equipped to offer childcare services for volunteers, and the school does not have capacity on campus to host non-volunteering guests for a substantial period of time.
-That being said, if your child is at least eighteen years old, you are welcome to apply to volunteer together.
-Please make sure to complete separate applications so that that Volunteer Services team can assess you each individually.
+That being said, if your child is at least eighteen years old, you are welcome to apply to volunteer together, but we do ask for you to submit separate applications so that that Volunteer Services team can assess you each individually.
 Please make sure to note in the application that you are applying to volunteer together.

 Is there an age range/limit for volunteers?

 Shanti Bhavan volunteers must be at least eighteen years old.